rothirschtec/www.rothirsch.tech/content/posts/en/projects/sbc-cluster/sbc-cluster-drbd-pacemaker.md

 robots:     index, follow
 ---

-# SBC cluster: DRBD + Pacemaker (Banana Pi m64)
+# SBC cluster: DRBD, Pacemaker and corosync (Banana Pi m64)

-The goal of this post is, to show you how to configure a high available cluster configured with two single board computer.
+The goal of this post is to show you how to set up a high available cluster, configured with two single board computer.
 The cluster will use DRBD to replicate a storage system over the network.
-Both hosts will be connected through a Switch.
+Both hosts will be connected through a switch.
 So all incoming and outgoing connections and the storage replication will use the same subnet.
-Two other parts of the cluster are
+Two other parts of the cluster are:

 - Pacemaker for resource management
 - Corosync to provide good synchronicity

-> !Tip: DRBD provides RAID 1 over a network.
-Corosync provides clustering infrastructure such as membership, messaging and quorum. crm_attribute - query and update Pacemaker cluster options and node attributes.

 ![For illustration, this image shows two bpi-m64 positioned parallel to each other, connected to the network and the power plug](content/images/posts/projects/sbc-cluster/bpi-m64_cluster_of_two_plugged_in_to_network_and_power.jpg "bpi-m64 cluster of two")